11 Benefits of Employee Surveys

 Benefit #4: Understand key improvement areas

-This vital benefit identifies those core areas and factors which are important to employees but also the ones they are less than satisfied with.
+This vital advantage identifies those core areas and factors that are important to employees but also the ones they are less than satisfied with.

 The areas that are of high importance and low satisfaction become priority action items for your management and human resources teams.

-It ensures post-survey, you'll be spending your time on the items that matter most to employees.
+It ensures that post-survey, you'll be spending your time on the items that matter most to employees.

 An employee survey company will pay close attention to low ratings through regression analysis.
 This type of analysis determines the relationship between independent variables on dependent variables.
 In other words, what are the key drivers which impact overall satisfaction?